Robust High-Dimensional Time-Varying Coefficient Estimation: An empirical study

 When modeling regression-based financial models, we often employ the six factors, MKT, HML, SMB, RMW, CMA, and MOM \citep{asness2013value, carhart1997persistence, fama2015five, fama2016dissecting}.
-To investigate their beta behaviors in more detail, we plotted the integrated betas with the RED-LASSO and ED-LASSO estimators for these six factors in Figure \ref{fig:6factors}.
-As expected, the MKT factor played a significant role for BRK.B, GM, and XOM; however, the six factors had zero integrated betas in most periods for the AAPL and GOOG.
-This may be because technology companies, such as AAPL and GOOG, have recently shown outstanding performance in the U.S. market; thus, the NQ (E-mini Nasdaq-100) factor can explain their movements well, as shown in Figure \ref{fig:mainfactors}.
-We note that the results of the two other estimators are similar, but the RED-LASSO estimator has the more stable result.
-Thus, we can conjecture that considering both heavy-tailed distribution and time variation of beta process helps better explain the beta dynamics.
+To investigate their beta behaviors in more detail, we present the box plots of the integrated betas from the RED-LASSO and ED-LASSO estimators for these six factors in Figure \ref{fig:6factors}.
+As expected, the MKT factor played a significant role for BRK.B and XOM.
+Specifically, the MKT factor had non-zero integrated betas for all 84 months as shown in Table \ref{Table4} in the Appendix.
+In contrast, the six factors frequently had zero integrated betas for AAPL, AMZN, and GOOG.
+This may be because technology companies, such as AAPL, AMZN, and GOOG, have recently shown outstanding performance in the U.S. market, potentially reducing their dependence on these six factors.
+We note that the results of the two estimators are similar, but the RED-LASSO estimator has a more stable result.
+Thus, we can conjecture that considering both the heavy-tailed distribution and the time variation of the beta process helps better explain the beta dynamics.